THE DOVER WAR MEMORIAL PROJECT

 Tugwell, C.

 He was the eldest son of Charles Tugwell and the late Mrs. Tugwell, of Dover, and the husband of Elizabeth S. Tugwell, of "The Fountain," London Road, Dover.
-He was born and enlisted in that town.
+He was born and enlisted in that town, and was a brother of Peace and Harmony Lodge no 199.

 Tull, W. D. J.